joacorapela/pystarters2021/README.md

-# PyStarters 2021: Functions and hands-on practice with git/Github, Python functions and neural data analysis (May 13)
+# PyStarters 2021: hands-on practice with git/Github, functions and neural data analysis (May 13)

 ## Material